Learn to do a large amount of reading in a short time.

 Inclusive Learning provides learning assessments, recommendations for special exam conditions and academic development opportunities to students with specific learning and/or other invisible disabilities.

-A good reading environment will help
+Find a good reading environment

 To concentrate on your reading and read efficiently, find a comfortable spot which suits you and remove distractions, e.g., mobile phone, TV, the Internet.